-I’ve worked with HOT since 2015, originally managing mapping projects such as “Ramani Huria” in Tanzania, and have since continued supporting the growth and expansion of our communities and projects across the board.
+I’ve worked with HOT since early 2015, originally managing mapping projects such as “Ramani Huria” in Tanzania, and have continued supporting the growth and expansion of our communities and projects across the world.
 I immensely enjoy the combination of the educational aspects, local skills and capacity building, and supporting (local) governments and NGOs to incorporate open geospatial data into their thinking, policy and decision making across a wide range of sectors and use cases.

 Open Cities Africa Kicks off in Kampala